 ð The Stack – Addresses the stack layout, stack operations, the purpose of a stack, calling conventions, alignment, and stack faults.

-ð Exceptions – The basics of exceptions, how software-generated and hardware generated exceptions are handled, the most common exceptions, SEH, VEH, and the role of the OS.
+ð Exceptions and Interrupts – The basics of exceptions, how software-generated and hardware generated exceptions are handled, the most common exceptions, SEH, VEH, and the role of the OS.

 — Hooking Techniques